Dementia Praecox: Definition, Causes, Symptoms, And Treatment

 Delusions, or false beliefs, are common for people with schizophrenia.
 People with schizophrenia may have unusual thought patterns that are known as thought disorders because they are dysfunctional ways of thinking.
 They may also display agitated physical movements.

-The negative symptoms of schizophrenia are emotions and behaviors that healthy people have, but people with schizophrenia don't.
+The negative symptoms of schizophrenia are emotions and behaviors that people without schizophrenia have, but people with schizophrenia don't.
 Reduced facial expressions or changes in tone of voice, called flat affect, are common among people with schizophrenia.
 They may also be unable to feel pleasure in their daily lives.
 They may not be capable of beginning or continuing activities.
 They may speak very little.

 Before a doctor can diagnose schizophrenia, they need to rule out other causes for the symptoms.
 They typically give a complete physical examination.
 They may do tests to rule out other illnesses and a drug screen to rule out substance abuse or alcoholism.